 Teflon can release up to fifteen toxic gases and is not recommended for people with pet birds because the polymer fumes can kill them.

-If you’re thinking that you need to ditch your nonstick stash pronto but don’t want to give up your perfect omelettes, don’t worry your purty little head.
-My cast iron skillet is non-stick heaven (though we don’t use it all the time for reasons listed here), and this enameled one looks pretty good, too.
+If you’re thinking that you need to ditch your nonstick stash pronto but don’t want to give up your perfect omelettes, a cast iron skillet would be a great addition to your kitchen.
+My cast iron skillet is non-stick heaven (though we don’t use it all the time for reasons listed here), and I love our enameled one from Xtrema.
+We use our pans for so much more than omelettes, too.
+They’re able to go from stovetop to oven, making them perfect for one-pan quiche and homemade stuffing.

 Okay, I know for a fact that one of my friends (whose husband makes knives worth hundreds of dollars) is probably cringing right now.
 I don’t know much about knives and should probably not be advising anyone on the subject, but J.A.
 Henckel was recommended to me as a good middle-of-the-road option.
 I asked for this utility knife for Christmas and it is MUCH better than gumming my steak with my old set.